-• The specification on using slotframes with 2^n slots in WirelessHART makes the channel hopping sequences easier to be derived.
-It is beneficial to use a prime number as the slotframe length.
+- The specification on using slot frames with 2^n slots in WirelessHART makes the channel hopping sequences easier to be derived.
+It is beneficial to use a prime number as the slot frame length. - It is beneficial to use more channels (increasing S{length}), which increases the cracking difficulty. - The unencrypted packet headers allow an attacker to crack the graph routes.
+It is beneficial to encrypt some routing related data fields in the packet header.

-9The snooping period is not added into the result.

-Figure 10: Cracking performance with different S{length} in the network.

-• It is beneficial to use more channels (increasing S{length}), which increases the cracking difficulty.

-6 LESSONS LEARNED
+7 LESSONS LEARNED

-In this section, we provide a series of insights on how to secure the TSCH channel hopping based on our analysis and case studies.
+In this section, we provide a series of insights on how to secure the TSCH channel hopping and graph routes based on our analysis and case studies.

-6.1 Slotframe Length
+7.1 Slotframe Length

-As Figure 7(a) shows, the length of combined slotframe makes a significant effect on the cracking difficulty.
+As Figure 10(a) shows, the length of combined slotframe makes a significant effect on the cracking difficulty.
 The larger the combined slotframe is, the more difficult the cracking is.
 It is beneficial to set the number of slots in different slotframes to be co-prime integers, maximizing the length of combined slotframe.
-As an example, the individual slotframes in the first three settings (listed in Table 2) have similar lengths, but the cracking difficulty under the third setting is much higher than the others, as Figure 7(a) shows.
+As an example, the individual slotframes in the first three settings (listed in Table 4) have similar lengths, but the cracking difficulty under the third setting is much higher than the others, as Figure 10(a) shows.
 The default slotframe lengths in Orchestra are prime numbers, while the slotframes in WirelessHART include 2^n slots, sharing common factors with each other.
-Comparing Figure 9(a) against Figure 5, cracking the channel hopping sequences in WirelessHART is much easier than cracking Orchestra.
+Comparing Figure 12(a) against Figure 8, cracking the channel hopping sequences in WirelessHART is much easier than cracking Orchestra.
 Therefore, we would suggest employing multiple slotframes for different types of traffic, and even for different data flows belonging to the same type of traffic, and configuring the number of slots in each slotframe to be a prime number.
-For instance, if 31, 61, 127, 257, 509, and 1,021 are used as the slotframe lengths for the six data flows in WirelessHART (replacing the setup in Section 5.1), the combined slotframe includes more than 3.20×10^{13} time slots.
+For instance, if 31, 61, 127, 257, 509, and 1,021 are used as the slotframe lengths for the six data flows in WirelessHART (replacing the setup in Section 6.1), the combined slotframe includes more than 3.20×10^{13} time slots.
 The attacker has to spend more than 15,256 years to snoop a complete combined slotframe.